U.S. LGBT+ TikTok users fear losing 'safe space' as Trump bans downloads

 LONDON (Thomson Reuters Foundation) - U.S. LGBT+ TikTok users said on Friday they feared losing a popular community platform and valued “safe space”, after the Trump administration announced it would stop Americans from downloading the Chinese-owned video-sharing app.

 The order, which takes effect on Sunday, only bans new downloads of the app, but TikTok said another restriction due to kick in on Nov.
-12 would amount to an effective ban affecting existing users here .
+12 would amount to an effective ban affecting existing users.

 TikTok, which has 100 million U.S. users, is widely used by young LGBT+ people to share niche jokes, find a date, and swap advice and stories about traumatic experiences such as being forced into conversion therapy.